Hugo Ekitike: Liverpool

 On 23 July 2025, Ekitike signed for Premier League club Liverpool in a transfer worth up to €95 million (£82.4 million).
 The transfer includes an €80 million (£69 million) initial payment, and €15 million (£13 million) of performance-related add-ons that, if reached, would present a club-record fee for Eintracht Frankfurt, surpassing the €95 million (£82.3 million) paid for Randal Kolo Muani by Paris Saint-Germain in 2023.
 According to The Athletic and The Independent, Newcastle United had also offered €75 million (£70 million) for Ekitike, echoing their approach for the player in 2022, but Ekitike made clear his preference to join Liverpool.
 Ekitike signed a six-year contract with Liverpool that will expire at the end of the 2030–31 season.

-Ekitike made his debut for Liverpool in the FA Community Shield against Crystal Palace on 10 August, scoring his first goal for the club in an eventual 3–2 loss on penalties following a 2–2 draw in normal time.
+Ekitike made his debut for Liverpool in the 2025 FA Community Shield against Crystal Palace on 10 August, scoring his first goal for the club in an eventual 3–2 loss on penalties following a 2–2 draw in normal time.
 On 15 August, he debuted and scored his first goal in the Premier League in a 4–2 win over Bournemouth.

 On 23 September, he scored the winning goal for Liverpool in the 2–1 win against Southampton in the EFL Cup.
 After scoring the goal he removed his jersey in celebration and received a second yellow card and was sent-off.
 A month later, on 22 October, he scored his first Champions League goal with Liverpool in a 5–1 away win over his former club Eintracht Frankfurt.

+On 14 April 2026, Ekitike sustained an Achilles injury during a Champions League quarter-final game against Paris Saint-Germain which sidelined him for several months, including for the 2026 World Cup.
+Despite missing many games due to the injury, he ended the 2025-26 season as Liverpool's top Premier League goalscorer with 11 goals.

 International career

 Ekitike was eligible to play for France because of his birth and through his mother and for Cameroon through his father.
 He is a youth international for France, having represented the France U20.
 On 31 August 2025, he received his first call up to the French senior team, replacing the injured Rayan Cherki.
-He went on to make his senior international debut on 5 September, coming off the bench with around ten minutes remaining in a 2026 FIFA World Cup qualification against Ukraine, which ended in a 2–0 victory for France.
-On 13 November, Ekitike scored his first senior international goal in a 4-0 win over Ukraine to help guarantee France's place in the 2026 World Cup.
+He went on to make his senior international debut on 5 September, coming off the bench with around ten minutes remaining in a 2026 FIFA World Cup qualification match against Ukraine, which ended in a 2–0 victory for France.
+On 13 November, Ekitike scored his first senior international goal in a 4–0 win over Ukraine to help guarantee France's place in the 2026 FIFA World Cup.